-In recent times some states in the middle belt area of Nigeria and most recently plateau have suffered various attacks from terrorists.
-This left an aftermath of many refugees tagged Internally Displaced persons who have had to be moved into large camps and await the goodwill of others.
-Over the next three weeks, we at Sarauta Magazine will be sharing stories of some of the people who have teamed up with organizations and individuals and volunteered themselves to helping the cause of this destitute people.
+In recent times some states in the middle belt area of Nigeria and most recently Plateau have suffered various attacks from terrorists.
+This left an aftermath of many refugees tagged Internally Displaced Persons who have had to be moved into large IDP camps and await the goodwill of others.
+Sarauta Magazine caught up with Dirnan Samuel who has been volunteering in some IDP camps around Plateau state to share his experience.
 We generally intend to give people far away information about what is going on and the great humanitarian need for the affected peoples.

-A. I must say that it exciting for me to volunteer and providing as little help I can for those that need it the most, these are people that are suffering from a fate that they never imagined and cannot still fathom, however in volunteering with Zawan Economic and Social Development(ZESDI), I primarily was taking down data from registration of the displaced persons that were temporally been housed at the Geosciences Complex Anguldi, Zawan.
-Through this process the basic needs of the IDP’S were identified and the number of widows, widowers, orphans, pregnant women etc. were all gotten down.
+I must say that it is exciting for me to volunteer and provide the little help I can for those that need it the most.
+These are people that are suffering from a fate that they never imagined and cannot still fathom.
+However, in volunteering with Zawan Economic and Social Development(ZESDI), I primarily was taking down data from registration of the displaced persons that were temporally being housed at the Geosciences Complex Anguldi, Zawan.
+Through this process, the basic needs of the IDP’S were identified and the number of widows, widowers, orphans, pregnant women etc. were all gotten down.
 It was challenging to take down the names of people who had somewhat a complete life and all of a sudden they are reduced to living in unbearable conditions.

 Furthermore, with stalwart communities Africa, an Abuja based NGO that is focused on programs in Leadership, Education and Empowerment.
-I am part of a team that has gone to all the available and accessible camps in the state for the a project known as the ‘i Jos care project’ which is focused on getting numerical data and demography of out of school children and all other critical needs of the displaced persons.
-At the moment resources are been put in place to get temporary schooling programs that will ensure that the children are not out of school completely.
-As many as six camps were visited for this program, they include: Cocin cc Ban-Heipang, Cocin Rcc Bokkos headquarters, Rawuru community camp, and Kassa camp all in Bakin Ladi local government area.
-And Cocin Rcc Headquarters Bokkos, in Bokkos Local government area.
+I am part of a team that has gone to all the available and accessible camps in the state for a project known as the ‘i Jos care project’ which is focused on getting numerical data and demography of out of school children and all other critical needs of the displaced persons.
+At the moment resources are being put in place to get temporary schooling programs that will ensure that the children are not out of school completely.

-A. It is still very important to note that these people had original lives before and habitual schedules that keep them going.
-So at the camp they can take permission from camp officials and find odd jobs in the surrounding areas to make some little money.
-And at same time there are others who may have found different places of abode which cause them to leave the camp.
+It is still very important to note that these people had original lives before and habitual schedules that kept them going.
+So at the camp, they can take permission from camp officials and find odd jobs in the surrounding areas to make some little money.
+And at the same time, there are others who may have found different places of abode which cause them to leave the camp.
 This has caused the figures to fluctuate a little from time to time.
-However as we speak today (27th August 2018) the Geosciences camp in Anguldi is the most populated with 2,670 displaced persons.
-Next is the Cocin Rcc headquarters Bokkos with a total of 1416 (7th July 2018), Rawuru community camp had 921,Cocin cc Ban-heipang had 880, for the Kassa camp and Cocin Rcc Heipang camp I don’t have a tentative figure, but they are not far from the ones mentioned above.
+However, as we speak today (27th August 2018) the Geosciences camp in Anguldi is the most populated with 2,670 displaced persons.
+Next is the Cocin Rcc headquarters Bokkos with a total of 1416 (7th July 2018), Rawuru community camp had 921,Cocin cc Ban-heipang had 880, for the Kassa camp and Cocin Rcc Heipang camp.
+I don’t have an accurate figure, but they are not far from the ones mentioned above.
 So to give a safe number will be between seven and eight thousand Internally Displaced persons.

-Q. What Needs are there beyond Clothing, Shelter and Food.
+What Needs are there beyond Clothing, Shelter and Food in the IDP Camps?

-A. The fact that the crisis broke out is as a result of the government’s inability to carry out its responsibility of maintain security for its entire people.
-So that is the first point I have identified is that government failing is allowing the attacks by who ever to get so bad that people are displaced.
-Secondly the efforts the government has made in caring for the Internally Displaced Persons is very poor, if not for the efforts of churches, organizations and individuals, the situations would have been worse than it is today.
+The fact that the crisis broke out is a result of the government’s inability to carry out its responsibility of maintaining security for its entire people.
+So that is the first point I have identified.
+The failure of the government is allowing the attacks by whoever to get so bad that people are displaced.
+Secondly, the efforts the government has made in caring for the Internally Displaced Persons is very poor, if not for the efforts of churches, organizations and individuals, the situations would have been worse than it is today.

 As for individuals and private organizations, the help cannot be too much.
 More can be done in the area of food donations and most importantly school teacher volunteers.

-Q. What misconceptions are there on Internally Displaced Persons by the Outside world.
+What misconceptions are there on Internally Displaced Persons by the Outside world?

-A. Truth here is that if one has not been to any of the camps they can not in any way relate to the pains and ordeals that these people live in.
-At the Geosciences camp for example there is a temporally constructed toilet that way over two thousand people have to share, there is also a temporary cooking site where the food is been prepared that one can see as a quick fix to the rush hour.
-All of these were done before major help would come from government.
-The point here is that some of the conditions the IDP camps are in currently cannot be compared to those we see on TV from other countries of Europe and America, the IDP need us to move for peace and reconciliation so they can go back to their normal lives.
+The truth here is that if one has not been to any of the camps they can not in any way relate to the pains and ordeals that these people live in.
+At the Geosciences camp for example there is a temporally constructed toilet that way over two thousand people have to share, there is also a temporary cooking site where the food is being prepared that one can see as a quick fix to the rush hour.
+All of these were done before major help would come from the government.
+The point here is that some of the conditions the IDP camps are in currently cannot be compared to those we see on TV from other countries of Europe and America. the IDPs need us to move for peace and reconciliation so they can go back to their normal lives.

 Beyond hunger and lack of clothing as well as healthcare, what are the other problems IDP’s have that are not so obvious but as real as others?
-(Psychological, social, etc
+(Psychological, social, etc)

-A. I have no reservation in saying that socialization and psychological problems are foremost among the many things that afflict the IDPs today.
-Food, shelter and clothing are the basic needs that man needs to survive in life and the fact that these men have lost it totally for no fault of theirs is a serious traumatic experience that is not phathomable.
-So to remember that they cannot be in their own care, but in the contributions and solidarity support of other people out there is the worst experience that they are going through right now.
+I have no reservation in saying that socialization and psychological problems are foremost among the many things that afflict the IDPs today.
+Food, shelter and clothing are the basic needs that man needs to survive in life and the fact that these men have lost it totally for no fault of theirs is a seriously traumatic experience that is not fathomable.
+So to remember that they cannot be in their own care, but in the contributions and solidarity support of other people is the worst experience that they are going through right now.

-Q. How can people still contribute to the care of the IDP’s
+How can people still contribute to the care of the IDP’s?

-A. Food is the most needed item in all the camps currently, so as much people can contribute they should..
+Food is the most needed item in all the camps currently, so as many people can contribute they should.
 Secondly, the education of the children is another critical problem that needs to be tackled.
 Stalwart communities Africa is currently making efforts to create some school program that will help give the kids an education as school sessions resume.
 So as many that can volunteer to teach and help out it would be wonderful.

-Dirnan has said a lot and so will our two other heroes over the next two weeks.
-To contribute in any way to the care of these IDPS take a trip down to one of the camps yourself.
-If you are far away, you can contact Dirnan on +2348134978306 and he will direct you further.
+To contribute in any way to the care of these IDPs, you can take a trip down to one of the camps yourself.
+If you are far away, you can contact Dirnan on +2348134978306 and provide any little assistance you can.